 - How we choose to live – our diet and lifestyle choices, can directly affect our mental health.
 I’ve written before about both MTHFR and Pyrrole Disorder, which I’m confident also have an impact on my particular flavour of critical inner voice.
 But, I know for sure that I am noticeably less anxious since commencing my AIP way of life and implementing better lifestyle habits.

 And, even if you don’t currently suffer from an autoimmune disease, did you know that recently, researchers at the University of Virginia School of Medicine have discovered that the brain is directly connected to the immune system by vessels previously thought not to exist. (i)

-Anxiety disorders are the most common form of mental illness in the U.S., affecting 40 million adults in the United States aged 18 and older, or 18% of the total population.(ii) That’s pretty mind-blowing, I think.
+Anxiety disorders are the most common form of mental illness in the U.S., affecting 40 million adults aged 18 and older, or 18% of the total population.(ii) That’s pretty mind-blowing, I think.

 A little closer to (my) home, according to medical partitioner and psychotherapist, Dr Russ Harris,

 “Western psychology is founded on the assumption of healthy normality: that by their nature, humans are psychologically healthy, and given a healthy environment, lifestyle, and social context (with opportunities for ‘self-actualisation’), humans will naturally be happy and content.
 From this perspective, psychological suffering is seen as abnormal; a disease or syndrome driven by unusual pathological processes.”